winstonjs/winston/README.md

 ### Creating child loggers

-You can create child loggers from existing loggers to pass configuration overrides (e. g. different default metadata):
+You can create child loggers from existing loggers to pass metadata overrides:

 ``` js
 const logger = winston.createLogger({